amartincolby/Rust-Quick-Guide/README.md

     let immutable_value = 42;

     /* NOTE: The above binding is an "evaluation," meaning the right-hand side is an "expression."
 Expressions are code that return a value.
+"Statements" are any valid and complete arrangement of symbols.
 The majority of Rust code statements are expressions.
 The above is identical to: */

     let immutable_value = { 42 };

-    /* The above code is short but expressions can be long and have multiple sub-expressions and side-effects.
+    /* The above code is short but expressions can be long and have multiple sub-expressions and even side-effects.
+All that matters is that a value is ultimately returned.

     This also illustrates a concept in Rust called variable shadowing.
 This is far from unique to Rust but allows an engineer to re-declare a variable and have the new value apply henceforth.
-Shadowing allows the type to be changed because, even though the identifier name is the same, it is actually a _different_ identifier, which is why we can re-declare the value as mutable. */
+Shadowing allows the type to be changed because, even though the identifier name is the same, it is actually a _different_ identifier, which is why we can even re-declare the value as mutable. */

-    let mut immutable_value = 2001;

-    // A mutable value is created with the `mut` modifier.
+    // A mutable value is created with the `mut` modifier. let mut immutable_value = 2001;

     // New values must still abide by the type of the original binding. let mut mutable_value = 42;
     mutable_value = 2001;

+    // Let identifiers can be initially unbound then bound later. let an_unbound_identifier;
+    an_unbound_identifier = 1984;

     /* At this point, it is important to discuss the relationship of values and identifiers.
 Both values and identifiers are entities existing in memory.
 It